Iftikhar-Shams-Niloy/flutter_happy_place/README.md

   <h2>Overview</h2>
   <p>
     <strong>Flutter Happy Place</strong> is a Flutter application that provides a simple interface for saving and listing locations.
-Each saved item contains a title and an associated geographic location selected via a map interface.
-The project currently includes the list screen (which displays stored location titles) and navigation to an "Add New Location" screen.
-The actual map-based location picker has not yet been implemented in this repository.
+Each saved item contains a title and an associated geographic location selected via a map interface and an image of that location.
   </p>

   <h2>Key Features</h2>
   <ul>
-    <li>List of saved locations displayed with title information.</li>
+    <li>List of saved locations displayed with title and image.</li>
     <li>Navigation to an "Add New Location" screen from the list view.</li>
     <li>Designed to use a map-based picker for selecting a geographic location (picker implementation pending).</li>
   </ul>

   <h2>Project Status</h2>
   <p>
-    The repository contains the UI for listing locations and a flow to add a new location.
-The location picker UI and logic (map view and coordinate selection) are not included and need to be implemented.
+    The repository contains the feature for listing locations and a flow to add a new location with image and title.
+The location picker feature and logic (map view and coordinate selection) are not included and need to be implemented.
 Use this README as a guide for setting up the project, running it locally, and implementing the missing map picker feature.
   </p>

   <h2>Prerequisites</h2>